 Pamela Grow, Grow Consulting PA, Pamela Grow Blog

 "How much should a small nonprofit depend on grants?
 A small nonprofit should never be too dependent upon grants - they should always be looking to build their individual giving.
 A number of small nonprofits in our region have closed their doors in the past few years because they were too reliant on foundation funding.

 "Is there an ideal ratio of grants to other funding sources?
 It depends and is so contingent upon a variety of factors.
 Does the organization receive government support?
 Program revenue?

 "The small nonprofit, particularly newer nonprofits, should look to small to mid-sized regional foundations to begin to build their grant funding.
 Small to mid-sized foundations can typically be less restrictive in their grantmaking, can typically be more open to funding general operating support (general operating grants are far less tedious to administer), and the small to mid-sized foundations have stepped up their grantmaking rather than decreasing.
 Look to see if your state publishes a foundation directory.
 Also look to see if your state has a regional grantmakers association.
 The Council on Foundations is a helpful resource."

 - How Much Should You Request in Your Grant Proposal?
 How Much Do You Need?!

 How One Small Nonprofit Manages Its Grants Program

 TROT's income is from fees charged to clients, special events, annual giving, and grants.
-About 30% (or about $145,000) of its income is from grants.
+About 30% of its income is from grants.
 Those grants come from local entities.
-Here are the recent (2010/2011) sources of those grants:
+Here are some of the recent sources of those grants:

 - The PICOR Charitable Foundation